 As you continue to read, you will learn more about these primary factors that guitar pickups can change, and this can help you make a more informed decision on what pickups you might install in your guitar in the future.

 All guitar pickups are designed differently, and the EQ profile assigned to them will vary from one another.
-In my opinion, this is one of the most exciting and interesting parts about them.
+In my opinion, this is one of the most exciting and interesting parts of them.

 For example, you can find pickups that emphasize the low-end and mids and others that boost the treble.
 Also, some might be “scooped” (low mids, but higher bass and treble), and some are super balanced as well.

-Additionally, the EQ on guitar pickups can also help determine whether they should be placed in the guitar.
-Many pickups out there are meant for the bridge position and others that are best suited for the neck.
+Additionally, the EQ on guitar pickups can help determine whether they should be placed in the guitar.
+Many pickups out there are meant for the bridge position, and others are best suited for the neck.

-Many guitar pickup brands list on their websites the EQ of their pickups with an easy-to-read chart and the optimal position of them to help people find the perfect pickups for their needs.
+Many guitar pickup brands list on their websites the EQ of their pickups with an easy-to-read chart and the optimal position for them to help people find the perfect pickups for their needs.

 The Seymour Duncan Jazz & JB set is a perfect example of this – it’s a pickup pairing that has passed the test of time.

 Many people ask, “why can’t I just use an external EQ, like a pedal or graphic equalizer, instead of replacing pickups?”

 You can use an EQ to compensate to an extent and improve your sound, but it’s simply not the same since the pickup is manipulating other factors, such as volume and dynamics.

 Importantly, the guitar pickup is the source of your guitar tone, whereas your EQ device will be towards the end of the chain.